The diverse surface treatments of stainless steel have expanded its range of applications.

 Each type of surface treatment produces a distinct surface, rendering the stainless steel suitable for unique applications.

-In the field of architectural applications, there are many reasons why the surface processing of stainless steel is important.
+In the realm of architectural applications, the significance of surface treatment for stainless steel is manifold.

 Basic types of stainless steel surface processing

-There are roughly five types of surface processing that can be used for stainless steel.
-They can be used in combination to transform more final products.
+There are approximately five different types of surface treatments that can be utilized for stainless steel.
+These treatments can also be combined together to produce a greater variety of finished products.

 - Rolled surface processing